-The user can press on the "Disable Timeline" button to disable the timeline, and return to a Data-driven simulation.
+The user can press on the "Clear" button to remove all segments.
+Saving the dialog then will remove the timeline configuration from the simulation.

 4.4.2.5.
 Monte Carlo simulations

 This section provides guidelines to implement a Monte Carlo (MC) simulation in openSF, taking into account current openSF limitations.